0xanonymeow/smt/docs/guides/cross-platform.md

 # Cross-Platform Integration Guide

-This guide demonstrates how to use the Go and Solidity SMT libraries together for seamless cross-platform operations.
+This guide demonstrates how to use the Go and Solidity SMT libraries together for seamless cross-platform operations with automated testing via the build system.

 ## Table of Contents